lukyle/hello-world/README.md

 # hello-world
-Elementary Hello World Program using GitHub
+Bio

 Hi there!
-This is me learning git and GitHub.
-As of September 2017, I am a freshman majoring in computer science at FSU.
+As of January 2019, I am a sophomore majoring in computer science at FSU.
 I am currently learning C++ and web development.